traderres/webClass/learnAngular/lessons/lesson16b_dashboard_addPieChart.md

 ---------
     1. Add HighCharts to the project

         a.
-Install the highcharts NPM packages
-           unix> cd ~/intellijProjects/angularApp1/frontend
+Install the highcharts NPM packages   (install version 9.1.0 or 9.2.2) unix> cd ~/intellijProjects/angularApp1/frontend
-           unix> npm install highcharts
-           unix> npm install highcharts-angular
+           unix> npm install highcharts@9.1.0

-        b.
-Verify that highcharts and highcharts-angular in your frontend/package.json --  You should see something like this in your frontend/package.json "highcharts": "^9.1.0",
+        b.Verify that highcharts is found in your frontend/package.json --  You should see something like this in your frontend/package.json "highcharts": "^9.1.0",
-                "highcharts-angular": "^2.10.0",

         c.
-Remove the carrots from package.json for highcharts and highcharts-angular "highcharts": "9.1.0",
+Remove the carrots from package.json for highcharts so it does not get automatically upgraded:
-                "highcharts-angular": "2.10.0",
+                "highcharts": "9.1.0",

+           NOTE:  highcharts 9.2.2 has fixes for the Gantt chart so it displays in dark mode

         d.
-Build the project (to make sure it still compiles successfully) unix> cd ~/intellijProjects/angularApp1
-           unix> mvn clean package -Pprod
+Delete the frontend/node_modules and run "npm install" on the package.json

         e.
-Delete the frontend/node_modules and run "npm install" on the package.json
+In Intellij:  Right-click on your package.json -> Run npm Install

         f.
-Edit your app.module.ts
-            i.
-Add the HighchartsChartModule to your imports section

-                imports [
-                    HighchartsChartModule
-                ]

-            ii.
-Add the import   (if IntelliJ did not already do this for you)

-                 import { HighchartsChartModule } from 'highcharts-angular';

-        g.
-Build the project a 2nd time   (to make sure it still compiles successfully) unix> cd ~/intellijProjects/angularApp1
+Build the project (to make sure it still compiles successfully) unix> cd ~/intellijProjects/angularApp1
            unix> mvn clean package -Pprod